kevbrain/apicastsix/doc/openshift-guide.md

 ### Setup OpenShift

-There are many ways you can install OpenShift.
+There are many ways you can install OpenShift:
 - Using `oc cluster up` command &ndash; https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md (used in this tutorial)
 - All-In-One Virtual Machine using Vagrant &ndash; https://www.openshift.org/vm
 - Using Ansible Playbooks (advanced installation):